GigameshGarages/ConcertNet/README.md

 ETHIndia2020DAppJedi ( Submission for ETH India 2020 DApp Jedi Hackathon )

 # Progress
 We have demonstrated an onchain ZK Rollup together with Onchain Randomness of VDF for Random Oracles Proof of Concept and Random DAOs.
 This is the first implementation of RANDAO +  VDF as per Justin Drake model.
-Now we would like to demonstrate how an Auction App powered by Portis SDK can benefit.
-We also would like to convert the Fusion Rollup Contract to a Matic Child Chain.
+We have also implemented an Atomic Token Swap between two Tokens - Fusion Token and Fractal Token.
+Fusion Ledger is thus a combination of Fusion Oracles and Fractal DAOs.
+Now we would like to demonstrate how an Auction App powered by Portis SDK can benefit from this Fractal DAO and Fusion Oracles.
+We also would like to convert the Fusion Rollup Contract to a Matic Child Chain demonstrating the combined scalablity architecture of ZK RollUps and Matic Network.

 # Overview
 This is a reference implementation of the FusionLedger framework for On-chain and Off-chain interaction between real work data and digital world institutions.
 FusionOracles will represent the real world data and FractalDAOs represent the digital world institutions like Banks, Treasuries, Markets, etc.